zesty-io/node-sdk/examples/import/README.md

-# Example for Zesty.io SDK
+# Example Content Import

-> Example of importing content into a Zesty.io instance using the [`node-sdk`](https://github.com/zesty-io/node-sdk)
+> This is an example of importing content into a Zesty.io instance using the [`node-sdk`](https://github.com/zesty-io/node-sdk)

 ### Create an Environment File